MicrosoftDocs/azure-stack-docs/azure-stack/operator/protect-virtual-machines.md

 ---

-# Enable VM protection in Azure Site Recovery
+# Enable VM protection in Azure Site Recovery (preview)

 Once the target and the source environments are configured, you can start enabling the protection of VMs (from the source to the target).
 All configuration is done on the target environment, in the Site Recovery vault itself.